Communicating Sequential Processes (CSP)

-An electronic version of the book has been produced, and may be copied, printed, and distributed free of charge.
-However, such copying, printing, or distribution may not: be carried out for commercial gain; or - for copyright reasons - take place within India, Pakistan, Bangladesh, Sri Lanka, or the Maldives; or involve any modification to the document itself.
+The electronic version of the book may be copied, printed, and distributed free of charge.
+However, such copying, printing, or distribution may not: be carried out for commercial gain; or - because of difficulties in regaining the copyright - take place within India, Pakistan, Bangladesh, Sri Lanka, or the Maldives; or involve any modification to the document itself.

 The author, Tony Hoare, was Professor of Computation at Oxford, and is now a senior researcher at Microsoft Research.
-The editor of this version, Jim Davies, is the Director of the Software Engineering Centre at Oxford; the Centre offers short courses in CSP and its applications, as part of a programme of advanced, professional education in software engineering.
+The editor of this version, Jim Davies, is the Director of the Software Engineering Programme at Oxford.
+The Programme offers week-long short courses in CSP and its applications: as individual courses, or as part of a flexible, professional (part-time) masters'.